 The Bell “Starfire” is a champion, freestyle competition tandem/double, meant for medium-sized paddlers.
-It has a good shape in a light, very well built hull.
-The hull lay up is 2/3 carbon and 1/3 Kevlar.
+It has a good shape in a light, very well-built hull.
+The hull layup is 2/3 carbon and 1/3 Kevlar.

-Although our hulls are top of the line carbon and Kevlar ™ Bells, a homebuilder could make a similar stripper or stitched plywood hull.
+Although our hulls are top-of-the-line carbon and Kevlar ™ Bells, a home builder could make a similar stripper or stitched plywood hull.

 BUILDING THE DECK

 The first modification I make to the “Starfire” hull for cruising is building the deck.
 Since the hull has pinched shoulders and pronounced tumblehome for freestyle paddlers, I cut the sheer down, low enough for comfortable paddling with a double paddle, but high enough for buoyancy.
 I keep the ends as high as I can consistent with a fair mid sheer at the determined sheer heights.
-The fore and aft deck centerline profile is a shallow curve, lower amidships than the stems, much like the deck profile on 19th century boats.
-The thwartship deck profile is an arc for maximum volume and easy water shedding.
+The fore and aft deck centerline profile is a shallow curve, lower amidships than the stems, much like the deck profile on 19th-century boats.
+The athwartship deck profile is an arc for maximum volume and easy water shedding.

 Although I’ve built male molds and build decks directly onto hulls, Serendipity’s deck was strip planked into a female mold to control fairness better.
 I applied a layer of Kevlar and finished the underside while the deck was still on the mold.